 - At last, save your config file and restart the Apache server.

-We suggest you to check your website using SSL checker tool, it will help you find SSL errors.
+We suggest you check your website using the SSL checker tool, it will help you find SSL errors.

 - How to Fix “ERR_SSL_PROTOCOL_ERROR” on Google Chrome

 - NET::ERR_CERT_COMMON_NAME_INVALID IN CHROME – How to Fix?